Turbo Takeaways

 If you’re an employee of a public school or public organization, your employer may offer you a 403(b) plan.
 Contributing to a retirement savings account, whether it’s a 403(b) or 401(k) plan, can allow you to enjoy financial freedom in retirement.

-To maximize your retirement savings, you should start making contributions from an early age, ideally when you begin your career.
-We recommend investing 15% of your income in the account each year.
-If not, you should at least try to invest enough to take full advantage of the employer match.
+To maximize your retirement savings, you should start contributing early, ideally when you begin your career.
+Many financial advisors suggest investing about 15% of your income for retirement, though contributing enough to capture your full employer match is a solid starting point.

-While you focus on retirement savings, don’t forget to focus on other money management areas, such as building an emergency fund and paying off debt.
+While focusing on retirement savings, don’t forget to work on other money management areas, such as building an emergency fund and paying off debt.